bluto-dev/bluto/README.md

 ```

 In your browser navigate to localhost:5000/[username] where [username] is the
-Bluesky handle you want to generate tweets for.
+Bluesky handle you want to generate posts for.